| Navigating home, To the site: A sense of place Access

 beaches, marshes, wetlands, or estuarine waters.
 Seventy- five percent of the

+nations largest cities are in these coastal zones.
 Conflicts among land owners and resource users along the coast arise from transportation

 improvements, electrical power plant location policies, wildlife protection, sufficient